JohnEarnest/Octo/Readme.md

 	:unpack 0xA cucumber

 This operation makes it possible to write self-modifying code without hardcoding addresses as numeric literals.
 If you wish to unpack addresses into registers other than `v0` and `v1` you can define aliases called `unpack-hi` or `unpack-lo`, respectively.

+Another type of self-modifying code that comes up frequently is overwriting the second half of an instruction, particularly instructions like `vX := NN` whose second byte is an immediate operand.
+This requires a label at the second byte of an instruction, which can be achieved with `:next`:

+	: init  :next target va := 2 ;

+	...

+	i := target
+	v0 := 5
+	save v0
+	init # va will be set to 5 instead of 2.

+Note that `:next` can be freely used in combination with `:proto`.

 SuperChip
 ---------